Jana-Marie/USB-PD-Firmware/docs/console_config.md

 to change some settings while leaving others alone.
 If there is no configuration, `No configuration` is printed instead.

+Starting with firmware version 1.3.0, this is automatically run when setup mode starts.

 #### write

 Usage: `write`